wittrockscode/WebMLOpenEO/README.md

 ### Pulling
 - When you pull changes from this repo, use `git submodule update --init --recursive` after using `git pull`.
 This makes sure, that also changes in the submodule are pulled
-    - when you dont want to type this everytime, you can change "git push" with `git config submodule.recurse`.
+    - when you dont want to type this everytime, you can change "git push" with `git config submodule.recurse true`.
 This makes git use `git submodule update --init --recursive` after using `git pull`.

 When working in the submodule "openeocubes" the git workflow acts as normal and no extra commands have to be used.